ToadHanks/bannerji/README.md

 Project Description
 --------------------
-An R package to transform & plot a user traits to their emoji-equivalent values
+An mini R package to transform & plot a user traits to their emoji-equivalent values.
+*documentation and more details will be published when done.
+Please hang tight :)*

 Author
 -------